Jerwood Young Artists

 A programme of exceptional coaching and performance opportunities for young singers.

-The Jerwood Young Artist Programme has been made possible through the generosity of Jerwood Arts.
+The Jerwood Young Artist Programme is supported by the Jerwood Developing Artists Fund.

-Jerwood Arts is the leading independent funder dedicated to supporting UK artists, curators and producers to develop and thrive.
-We enable transformative opportunities for individuals across art forms, supporting imaginative awards, fellowships, programmes, commissions and collaborations.
-We present new work and bring people from across the arts together in the galleries at Jerwood Space, London, as well as across the UK. www. jerwoodarts.org
+Jerwood Arts is the leading independent funder dedicated to supporting early-career UK artists, curators and producers to develop and thrive.
+We enable transformative opportunities for individuals across art forms, supporting imaginative awards, bursaries, fellowships, projects, programmes and commissions.
+We are committed to supporting artistic freedom of expression and being as inclusive as possible across all our work.
+We present new work and bring people from across the arts together through our exhibitions and events at Jerwood Space, London, as well as across the UK and online. jerwoodarts.org